 1What is a Journal Impact Factor?

 The Journal Impact Factor (JIF) is a metric that measures the yearly average number of citations received by articles published in a journal during the previous two years.
 It is calculated by dividing the number of citations in the current year to articles published in the previous two years by the total number of articles published in those two years.
-For example, if a journal's 2025 Impact Factor is 5.0, it means articles published in 2023-2024 received an average of 5 citations each in 2025.
+For example, if a journal's newest impact factor is 5.0, released June 17, 2026 and based on 2025 citation data, its 2023-2024 articles received an average of 5 citations in 2025.